Building Foundational Knowledge

 Complete Feedback and Review Process

 To ensure a positive and beneficial work experience for all parties, and provide scheduled opportunities to voice concerns and address issues in a formal setting.
 (Scheduled upon start date.
-Assistants are encouraged to provide or request feedback at any time outside of scheduled times – guidance on policy and procedure will be provided.)
+Participants are encouraged to provide or request feedback at any time outside of scheduled times – guidance on policy and procedure will be provided.)

 -